 18. Paddle down the Roaring Fork River

-Aspen Whitewater Rafting Company is a top company in town that offers a one-of-a-kind experience what water rafting experience in the Rockies.
+Aspen Whitewater Rafting Company is the main company in town that offers a one-of-a-kind experience what water rafting experience in the Rockies.

-Whether you want to a fun ride down the Roaring Fork River or more challenging adventure in Slaughter House Falls, this company offers some of the most fun things to do in Aspen.
+Whether you want to a fun ride down the Roaring Fork River or more challenging adventure in Slaughter House Falls, this company offers some of the most fun things to do in Aspen in summer.
 The company has many experienced guides who can take you on a fun adventure in the Colorado’s backcountry.

 19. Go camping